 God is the Father of the whole family both in heaven and in earth.

 Every being owes his existence to the Father.

-The Spirit of the Father dwells in us as the Spirit of the Son.
+The Spirit of the Father dwells in us.

 Ephesians 4:6 “one God and Father of us all, who is above all, and through all, and in you all.”

 Ephesians 5:5 “the kingdom of Christ and God”